Square principles in Pmax extensions: Introduction

-If we do not require choice to hold in the final model, then already $\ADR\,+$ ``$\Theta$ is Mahlo in $\HOD$'' suffices to make $\square_{\omega_2}$ fail in the $\Pmax$ extension (and therefore Theorem \ref{hyplowerbound} is optimal), see Theorem \ref{theorem:gone}.
-As for the failure of $\square(\Theta)$ itself in the determinacy model, see Theorem \ref{theorem:weaklycompact}.

-With the possible exception of the assumptions in Section \ref{section:stronger}, the determinacy hypotheses we use are all weaker in consistency strength than a Woodin cardinal that is limit of Woodin cardinals.
+The determinacy hypotheses we use are all weaker in consistency strength than a Woodin cardinal that is limit of Woodin cardinals \cite{S, S15a, S15b, SarTra}.
 This puts them within the region suitable to be reached from current techniques by a Core Model Induction.
 Moreover, these hypotheses are much weaker than the previously known upper bounds on the strength of (\ref{equation:1}) and similar theories.

 Prior to our work, two methods were known to show the consistency of (\ref{equation:1}): It is a consequence of $\PFA({\mathfrak c}^+)$, the restriction of the proper forcing axiom to partial orders of size ${\mathfrak c}^+$ (see Todorcevic \cite{T1}), and it can be forced directly from the existence of a {\em quasicompact} cardinal.
 Quasicompactness was introduced by Jensen, see Cummings \cite{cummings} and Jensen \cite{jensen}; Sean Cox (unpublished), and possibly others, observed that the classical argument from James E. Baumgartner \cite{Baum} obtaining the consistency of ``every stationary subset of $\omega_2\cap{\rm cof}(\omega)$ reflects'' from weak compactness adapts straightforwardly to this setting.